-Chairman Headland and members of the Committee,

-My name is Abby Lange, and I am a Community Health Educator at Fargo Cass Public Health.
+Chairman Headland and members of the House Finance and Taxation Committee, I am, Abby Lange, a Community Health Educator in Health Promotions at Fargo Cass Public Health.
 I serve our community by addressing two critical public health concerns: tobacco use and mental health.
 It is no secret that substance use and mental health are deeply interconnected.